Representation Bias in Data: A Survey on Identification and Resolution Techniques: Representation Bias in Structured Data

-In Fig. \ref{fig:taxonomy_table}, we present an overview of the algorithms/techniques described in this survey and present a side by side comparison between them based on different properties.
-Each technique is associated with its reference paper and is examined based on the following properties: \begin{itemize} \item \textit{Attribute Type} specifies whether the data is in discrete or continuous space. \item \textit{Relation Model} specifies whether data is in a single or multiple tables. \item \textit{Task} specifies whether the algorithm identifies or resolves insufficient representation. \item \textit{Time Complexity} states the worst-case time complexity of the technique or provides information on its running time. \item \textit{Technique} briefly mentions the general idea of the proposed approach. \end{itemize}
+Finally, in Figure \ref{fig:table_structured}, we present an overview of the algorithms/techniques described in this section and present a side-by-side comparison between them based on different properties.
+Each technique is associated with its reference paper and is examined based on the following properties: \begin{itemize} \item \textit{Attribute Type} specifies whether the data is in discrete or continuous space. \item \textit{Relation Model} specifies whether data is in single or multiple tables. \item \textit{Task} specifies whether the algorithm identifies or resolves insufficient representation. \item \textit{Technique} briefly mentions the general idea of the proposed approach. \end{itemize}

 \newgeometry{left=2cm,bottom=1cm} \begin{landscape}

 \end{landscape} \restoregeometry